 - A. All bargaining unit members covered by this Agreement shall be members of the Sick Leave Bank on their campus.
 A bargaining unit member must make no contribution of time to the bank in order to be a member.
 The Sick Leave Bank on each campus will be administered by a Board consisting of two employees selected by the Union, two individuals selected by the administration, and a neutral Chair, to be selected by the four other members, who shall vote only in the event of a tie. - B. Starting with the effective date of this Agreement, the University will make no further contributions of time to the Sick Leave Banks.
 Additional time shall accrue to the banks only in the following ways: - 1.
 Sick, vacation and personal time that would otherwise be accrued by employees during any time period during which they are being paid through the bank will instead accrue to the bank. - 2.
-At any time that the total number of days in the bank falls below 500 on the Boston campus or 1,000 on the Amherst campus, each full-time employee shall donate seven and a half (7.5) hours of sick leave to the bank.
-A regular part- time employee shall donate sick leave in the same proportion that her/his part- time service bears to full-time service. - C. Before drawing days from the Sick Leave Bank, an employee must use up all accrued sick and personal leave, and all but ten (10) days of accrued vacation leave.
-Once an employee has used up leave in accordance with this section, he/she shall immediately be eligible to draw days from the Sick Leave Bank.
+At any time that the total number of days in the bank falls below 500 on the Boston campus, or 1,000 on the Amherst campus, each full-time employee shall donate seven and one half (7.5) hours of sick leave to the bank.
+A regular part-time employee shall donate sick leave in the same proportion that her/his part-time service bears to full-time service. - 3.
+In October of each year, members with at least fourteen (14) days of sick leave may voluntarily donate additional time to the Sick Leave Bank in one (1) day increments so long as the member maintains at least ten (10) days of sick leave. - 4.
+Bargaining unit members may voluntarily donate additional time to the Sick Leave Bank upon retirement. - C. Before drawing days from the Sick Leave Bank, an employee must use up all accrued sick and personal leave, and all but ten (10) days of accrued vacation leave.
+Once an employee has used up leave in accordance with this section, he/she shall immediately be eligible to draw days from the Sick Leave Bank. - D. Effective January 1, 2009, the Sick Leave Bank Policies in Appendix A of this agreement shall govern both the Amherst and Boston Sick Leave Bank Boards. - E. If the Sick Leave Bank Board is unable to make a determination regarding a request for benefits based on the information provided on the Sick Leave Bank application, the Board may request information it perceives will assist it in making a determination, and which is relevant to consideration of that application.
+Information that may be requested may include, but is not limited to: - Clarification of the employee's and/or medical practitioner's portion of the application - Submission of a completed federal Certification of Health Care Provider form

-- D. Effective January 1, 2009, the Sick Leave Bank Policies in Appendix A of this agreement shall govern both the Amherst and Boston Sick Leave Bank Boards. - E. If the Sick Leave Bank Board is unable to make a determination regarding a request for benefits based on the information provided on the Sick Leave Bank application, the Board may request information it perceives will assist it in making a determination, and which is relevant to consideration of that application.
-Information that may be requested may include, but is not limited to: - Clarification of the employee's and/or medical practitioner's portion of the application - Submission of a completed federal Certification of Health Care Provider form - A medical practitioner's written feedback regarding: - a) the Sick Leave Bank applicant's ability to return to his/her pre-injury/illness job (hours and duties), and - b) any job modifications necessary for this to occur.
+- A medical practitioner's written feedback regarding: - a) the Sick Leave Bank applicant's ability to return to his/her pre-injury/illness job (hours and duties), and - b) any job modifications necessary for this to occur.